Ways to support humanitarian aid at the US-Mexico border

 The Innovation Law Lab is a collaborative effort of activists, software coders, lawyers, and graphic designers teaming up to support asylum-seekers along the US-Mexico border.

 Project Corazon, a program administered by Lawyers for Good Government, was created to reunite families separated under former President Trump's "zero tolerance" immigration policy.
 The organization has partnered with law firms and attorneys to assist immigrants and their families by providing free legal aid.
-There is also an option to donate airline miles or credit card points to help lawyers travel to clients at the border, detention centers, or to any areas where assistance is needed, once available.
+There is also an option to donate airline miles or credit card points to help lawyers travel to clients at the border, detention centers, or to any areas where assistance is needed.

 The Refugee and Immigrant Center for Education and Legal Services provides legal resources to low-income immigrants.
 Among the social services offered is a national hotline to connect migrant individuals and families with resources, and transit support for those who are recently released.